Timofei Sapronov: In Opposition

-While he was based in Kharkiv, Sapronov captured control of the party organisation, expanded the membership, and dominated the Fourth Ukrainian party conference in March 1920, securing a left wing majority, but when Sapronov and Osinsky presented a set of theses to the Ninth Party Congress in Moscow, later that month, they were heavily outvoted, after Lenin had pronounced that their submisison was "nothing but theoretical blunders."
+While he was based in Kharkiv, Sapronov captured control of the party organisation, expanded the membership, and dominated the Fourth Ukrainian party conference in March 1920, securing a left wing majority, but when Sapronov and Osinsky presented a set of theses to the Ninth Party Congress in Moscow, later that month, they were heavily outvoted, after Lenin had pronounced that their submission was "nothing but theoretical blunders."

 The Democratic Centralists continued to campaign against the bureaucratic methods of the party throughout the early twenties as part of the so-called 1923 opposition.
 Despite this Sapronov remained a leading party figure and chairman of the Public Works Committee, a member of the Central Executive Committee and was a pall-bearer at Lenin's funeral.
 He, along with Osinsky, Smirnov and Drobnis, signed The Declaration of 46 and later adhered to the Left Opposition, albeit as a separate grouping considered ultra-left within it.
 Sapronov helped lay the groundwork for the United Opposition of the Trotskyist and Zinovite factions in 1926, but he and the former Democratic Centralists remained ultra-left, declaring in the statement of the Group of 15 that the Soviet Union was no longer a workers' state and that capitalism had been restored.
 They also ‘denied the necessity for the defense of the Soviet Union’ according to Leon Trotsky addressing the Dewey Commission.